 You Can Now Manage Your Grocery List by Talking to an AI

-I Forgot the List has an MCP server that connects your grocery list directly to AI assistants like Claude.
-Add items, check your list, and manage everything through natural conversation.
+I Forgot the List has an MCP server that connects your grocery list to AI assistants like Claude.
+Add items, check your list, and shop by talking.

 People have been asking AI assistants to help with groceries for a while now.
-“Hey, what ingredients do I need for chicken tikka masala?” and the AI helpfully types out a list — in the chat window, where it stays forever, completely disconnected from any actual list you use.
+“Hey, what ingredients do I need for chicken tikka masala?”
+The AI types out a list.
+In the chat window.
+Where it stays, completely disconnected from any list you actually use.

 I Forgot the List is different.
 It has an MCP server, which means AI assistants like Claude can connect directly to your real grocery list.
 Not a list in a chat window.
 Your actual list, the one your household shares, the one you pull up at the store.